 Joy: Ubiome provides the raw data, and limited interpretation to everyone through their website.
 But basically I did a lot of reading on what shows up in my daughter’s gut.
 So the first sample, since there was lots of Stenotrophomonas, I focused my research on that, using pubmed and google scholar.

 infantreflux: and you had to wait until the need for antibiotics to find one or to treat/address this issue?

 Joy: I knew which antibiotics were going to kill it, but no one would prescribe any of them just for her gut.
 So when the dr said she needed antibiotics for her ears, I already knew what to ask for.

 infantreflux: good grief!
 I wonder if a MAPs dr would have? …

-infantreflux: Ok Jamie, about testing other things in addition to stool testing; let’s start with breast milk?
+infantreflux: Ok Joy, about testing other things in addition to stool testing; let’s start with breast milk?

 You could test homemade ferments too.
 Just use a clean dropper to get a drop of the liquid and then put the drop on the swab.
 Really you can test just about anything.
 The real limit is your funds available for testing.

 Also, you don’t have to use the kits the way they are sold.
 For example you can buy the 3 pack time lapse, and use each test for a different family member on the same day.
 The only caveat is if you want to test something dry (a solid surface or someone who doesn’t have much vaginal secretions) then you need their special sterile water.

 Do make sure to create a separate account for each family member you want to test.